Ralph Lapp

+Biography

 He was born in Buffalo, New York, and attended the University of Chicago.
-After completing his graduate studies at the university he joined the Manhattan Project and became the assistant Director of the Metallurgical Laboratory.
+After completing his graduate studies at the university he joined the Manhattan Project and became the assistant director of the metallurgical laboratory.
 He then accepted a position with the War Department General Staff as a scientific advisor on atomic energy.
 When the research and development board was formed, Doctor Lapp became executive director of its committee on atomic energy.
 After this he acted as head of the Nuclear Physics branch of the Office of Naval Research.
 He wrote Nuclear Radiation Biology, A Nuclear Reference Manual, Must We Hide?, and assisted Doctor H.L.
 Andrews from the National Institute of Health in writing Nuclear Radiation Physics.
 He became an activist later in life and wrote a book, Victims of the Super Bomb (1957).

 In his book The New Priesthood: The Scientific Elite and the Uses of Power, Lapp describes the increase in funding for science and the growing influence of scientists in American politics after the invention of the atomic bomb.

 Lapp was interviewed by Mike Wallace in 1957.

-In 1971, he coined the expression "China Syndrome."
+In December 1971, he wrote a syndicated newspaper article titled "Problems in nuclear plumbing", discussing the threat of the "China Syndrome".

+He died on September 7, 2004.